sudhanshu27/sudhanshu27/README.md

 ### Hi there 👋

 **My name is Sudhanshu Pal.
 I recently graduated in 2023.
-I completed my bachelor's in Electronics and Instrumentation Engineering from the Institute of Engineering and Technology(IET) Lucknow**
+I completed my bachelor's in Electronics and Instrumentation Engineering from the Institute of Engineering and Technology(IET) Lucknow.**

 **I enjoy solving Data Structures, Algorithmic Problems, and Software Development.**

 **Technologies I play around with: HTML, CSS , JavaScript, React.js, Node.js, Express.js, MongoDB, MySQL, PostgreSQL, SQL and C++.**

-**As a fresh graduate, I am actively seeking opportunities to kickstart my career and contribute my skills and knowledge as a Software Engineer**
+**As a fresh graduate, I am actively seeking opportunities to kickstart my career and contribute my skills and knowledge as a Software Engineer.**

 **📫 How to reach me:** palsudhanshu177@gmail.com
 <!--